 About the facilitators:

 Steven R. Okun joined global investment firm KKR in 2011 as its first Director of Asia Pacific Public Affairs.
-Mr. Okun’s responsibilities encompass government affairs, communications, stakeholder engagement and environmental and social responsibility issues.
+During his tenure at KKR, Mr. Okun’s responsibilities encompassed government affairs, communications, stakeholder engagement and environmental and social responsibility issues.
 Elected to three terms each as Chairman of AmCham Singapore and Chairman on the Asia Pacific Council of American Chambers of Commerce (“APCAC”), Mr. Okun continues to serve on the boards of both.
 In 2011 he served as the inaugural Chairman of the judging panel of the PublicAffairsAsia Gold Standard Awards, and served again in 2012.
 Residing in Singapore since 2003, before joining KKR he was Vice President for Public Affairs for UPS Asia Pacific.
 He served in the Administration of President Bill Clinton as Deputy General Counsel at the US Department of Transportation.

 Aaron Fishman is an explorer, constantly seeking new experiences to expand and share his knowledge.
 His adventures have taken him to an island off the coast of Japan teaching French baking techniques, the frigid waters of Newfoundland learning how to roll a sea kayak, and the kitchen of a Oaxacan grandmother for a private lesson on the stewing of black beans.
 Aaron’s traveling motto is show up, start talking to people, and see which paths reveal themselves.
 He rarely makes reservations and has been known to drive hours in the opposite direction for an opportunity suggested by someone intriguing.
 Aaron’s journey to Indonesia followed in the same vein.
 When he and his wife’s plans to join the Peace Corps in Botswana went awry, they cashed in all their frequent flier miles to “anywhere warm and interesting” and found themselves volunteering with an NGO in Bali.
 Their arrival coincided with cashew season, and while Aaron taught the public health staff about wound care and nutrition, they taught him about cashews.
 When Aaron learned that this impoverished region ships their cashews to India and Vietnam for processing, he saw an opportunity to provide jobs, training, and produce uniquely “local” cashew — processed where it’s grown.
 Within a few months he garnered the support of 4 local investors and launched East Bali Cashews.
 In the first year, the company produced 180 tons of cashews, providing 130 new jobs and employing a 90% female workforce.
 Aaron believes that community development is best achieved and sustained through empowering people, especially women.
 As guardians of health and education within the family, women of East Bali Cashews not only earn money to invest in their children, but are encouraged to develop management skills.
 Goals for 2014 include building the region’s first preschool adjacent to the factory and doubling cashew production.